-Where a distributor's choices for technical design, component characteristics, how the work is carried out, etc., have been affected by a decision to configure a
+Where a distributor's choices for technical design, component characteristics, how the work is carried out, etc., have been affected by a decision to configure a project to meet both a trigger driver and secondary drivers, the effect on costs and benefits must be explained.

-2. Safety
+1. Safety